 Most employers, including those with at least one employee, are subject to SUTA taxes.
 However, some exemptions — which vary from state to state — exist based on how many weeks a team member has been employed.

 Some organizations are exempt from paying SUTA in certain states.
 For example, certain nonprofits, government entities, religious institutions and educational organizations do not have to pay SUTA taxes and other payroll liabilities.

-The Federal Unemployment Tax Act (FUTA) is a federal payroll tax that employers pay on employee wages.
+The Federal Unemployment Tax Act (FUTA) is a federal payroll tax employers pay on employee wages.
 Employees are exempt from FUTA, so they do not pay this tax.
-The FUTA tax rate is 6% on the first $7,000 of an employee’s earnings.
+The FUTA tax rate is 6 percent on the first $7,000 of an employee’s earnings.
 The tax does not apply to earnings over $7,000.
 The maximum FUTA tax an employer is required to pay is $420 per year per employee.

 Each state determines its SUTA tax wage base each year.
 The wage base is the maximum amount (or threshold) of an employee’s income that the state can tax within a calendar year.
 Employers pay taxes from an employee’s wages until they meet this wage base.